relativelyIntuitive/coinmarketcap-scraper/README.md

 A simple scraping program I coded to pull market data for the top 100 currencies listed on the homepage of CoinMarketCap.com.
 The results will be saved to a .csv file in the root directory.

 1. Ensure that Python3 AND Chrome browser are properly installed on your system
-2. Create a virtual environment to install dependencies
+2. Create a virtual environment within the root directory to install dependencies
 3. Activate the virtual environment
 3. With the venv active, run "pip install -r requirements.txt" command in the terminal at the root directory to install the dependencies
 4. The "chromedriver.exe" file is for the Windows edition of Chrome version 90, if you have a different version of chrome installed, download the proper driver from "https://chromedriver.chromium.org/downloads", unzip the package, and replace "chromedriver.exe" with the extracted executable